 The History of the University Of Alberta Archives

-In 1986 the Archives became a unit within a new Department of University Archives and Collections, with Jim Parker as Director.
-Shortly after the appointment of Bryan Corbett as Chief Archivist in 1987 the Archives began work on a Subject Classification Guide for the Records of the University of Alberta.
-This guide, designed as a tool to assist departments in developing filing systems, was drafted by 1989.
+In 1986 the Archives became a unit within a newly established Department of University Archives and Collections, with Jim Parker as Director.
+The new Department was an administrative fusion of the University Archives and University Collections.
+Shortly after the appointment of Bryan Corbett as Chief Archivist in 1987, the Archives began work on a Subject Classification Guide for the Records of the University of Alberta, which was an essential tool to assist departments in developing filing systems.